 The interpretation of both the analytic and numerical solutions is facilitated by examining the structure of the potential $V(\eta,t)$, which reflects the geometry of the deterministic solutions\footnote{Note, because $\eta$ is an energy variable we discuss $V(\eta,t)$ and $V(E,t)$ interchangeably}.

 In an autonomous dynamical system, only a single potential controls the influence of a given perturbation.
-Here, we have a periodic nonlinear non-autonomous dynamical system, which is much more complicated because during a period the potential evolves continuously.
+Here, we have a periodic nonlinear non-autonomous dynamical system, which is much more complicated because the potential evolves continuously.
 The instantaneous stability of the system is reflected in the shape of $V$ (concave or convex).
 However, as shown in Fig.~\ref{fig:potential1}, the potentials are not symmetric about the deterministic solutions.
-Depending on the sign of a perturbation, the response, whose magnitude is proportional to the slope of $V$, is different.
-This is understood as being due to the nonlinearity in $a(E,t)$, as reflected in $d(t)$.
-The essence of the nonlinearity is that the response time-scale at a given time is dependent upon the state of the system--the sea ice thickness.
+The response of the system to a perturbation is dependent on its sign and is proportional to the slope of $V$.
+This is understood as being due to the nonlinearity in $a(E,t)$, which is reflected in $d(t)$.
+The essence of the nonlinearity is that at a given time the response time-scale is dependent upon the state of the system--the sea ice thickness.